ZeroBone/TQBFIP/README.md

 in the `src` directory.
 Rendering this animation will take considerably more time compared to the arithmetization animation discussed above.
 If you only need to animate a few first rounds, you can specify the amount of rounds to be animated via the `rounds_limit` parameter in the `ProtocolScene` constructor (`anim_protocol.py` module).
 If this parameter is set to `0` which is the default value, all interactive rounds will be animated.

+Likewise, the formula for which the protocol is to be visualized can be specified via the `qbf` parameter, which by default is the above example formula `qbf=default_example_formula()`.

-Here are some screenshots from the animation that gets produced for the above example formula:
+Here are some screenshots from the animation that gets produced for the same formula that was arithmetized above:

 ![Screenshot from the arithmetization animation](screenshots/protocol_01.jpg)